Self-Initiated Program (SIP) Documentation of Enrollment

 A SIP change is not allowed if greater than 30 days from the date the WTW Plan was signed.
 A participant who requests a change to the SIP must be referred to In-house Assessment (group testing) for the development of a Post-Assessment WTW Plan which includes:

-• An evaluation of the participant’s request,
+- An evaluation of the participant’s request,

-• Work history,
+- Work history,

-• Education and training background,
+- Education and training background,

-• Employability, and
+- Employability, and

-• Current SIP status.
+- Current SIP status.

-During the plan revision, the participant is required to participate in his/her SIP or other appropriate activity.
+During the plan revision, the participant is required to participate in their SIP or other appropriate activity.
 Once the WTW Plan is revised, it becomes a Post-Assessment WTW Plan.
 The participant’s SIP status is ended.

-Note: When the Liaison or assigned EC becomes aware that the participant changed goals without approval, the Noncompliance process must be initiated with the reason of no longer complying with the vocational goal outlined in the WTW Plan.
-If Good Cause does not exist, the Compliance Plan may include a referral to Assessment to develop a plan which includes a change in career goal or referral to other WTW activities, based on the labor market criteria.
+Note: When the assigned EC becomes aware that the participant changed goals without approval, the Noncompliance process must be initiated with the reason of no longer complying with the vocational goal outlined in the WTW Plan.
+If Good Cause does not exist, the Compliance Plan may include a referral to Assessment to develop a plan that includes a change in career goal or referral to other WTW activities, based on the labor market criteria.
 SIP status is ended.

 SIP Interruption